rcmaniac25/d3fabric/README.md

 [gulp] Starting 'default'...
 [gulp] Finished 'default' after 12 μs
 ```
-To generate `d3fabric.min.js` in the `build/` directory.
+This will generate `d3fabric.min.js` in the `build/` directory.

+To build the non-minifed version, call `gulp concat` instead.

 Todo
 =====

 Lots.
 Mainly:

+1. Make sure example is clickable.
-1. Simplification of the `selection.attr` function.
+2. Simplification of the `selection.attr` function.
-2. Examples
-3. Better input support (currently it "works" but not well)
+3. Better input support (currently it "works" but not well, giving the appearence of not working at all)
 4. Unit tests
 5. API documentation
 6. Performance improvements (see below)
 7. Interop with other portions of d3
-8. Probably support node.js
+8. Support node.js

 Performance
 =====